-In 2020, the European Union Delegation in order to enhance the EU support to and engagement with CSOs to optimise their role as development actors, surveyed CSOs to assess their capacity.
-The specific objectives were to assess how best to address the needs of CSOs to improve their capacity in proposal writing, general project management including financial aspects, and management of EU grant contracts; and to assess how to address the UN 2030 Agenda (particularly SDG 17, partnerships for the goals) that requires the improvement of the capacity of CSOs in management and advocacy with particular attention to SDGs.
+In 2020, the European Union Delegation (EUD) in order to enhance the EU support to and engagement with CSOs to optimise their role as development actors, surveyed CSOs to assess their capacity.
+The specific objectives were to address the need of CSOs to improve their capacity in proposal writing, general project management including financial aspects, and management of EU grant contracts; and to address the Timor-Leste Agenda (particularly goal 17) that requires the improvement of the capacity of CSOs in management and advocacy with particular attention to SDGs.
 Regarding their general engagement in policy advocacy and making in Timor-Leste, it was noted by the responding CSOs, that they are largely informed about possibilities to engage in policy making both at local and national level, and are strongly engaged in this regard at both levels.
-In this regard, engagement in and advocating for 'women's issues and equality' is the area with the highest priority, followed by 'education' and 'Democracy and Human Rights' as top policy areas of concern.
+In this regard, engagement in and advocating for 'women issues and equality' is the area with the highest priority, followed by 'education' and 'Democracy and Human Rights' as the top 3 policy areas of concern.
 'Poverty / Social Security', 'Governance / Accountability / Social Audit' and 'Economic development' set the second most important group of policies.
 Interestingly, areas such as Child welfare, Culture or Housing have the least support from the responding CSOs.
 The areas related to Migrants and Refugees appear not to play any role in the context of CSOs' engagement in policy advocacy and making in Timor-Leste.
-When it comes to success in advocating and the impact on policies in Timor-Leste, the answers are rather mixed.
-All in all, the responding organisations indicate that they are more successful at local level than national level, while there are in general good relationships reported with municipalities and local authorities, where discussions and collaboration are fruitful and constructive, but at national level this very much depends on each ministry.
-Here the process for dialogue is perceived as very formal, requiring lengthy periods of preparation, information awareness and sharing but can be stalled very quickly.
-Despite some critical views, it appears that CSOs are rather hesitant to voice out challenges in this regard while mostly focusing on the "good" than the critical issues.
+When it comes to the success in advocating and the impact on policies in Timor-Leste, the answers are rather mixed.
+All in all, the responding organisation indicate to be more successful at local level than nation level, while there are in general good relationships reported with municipalities and local authorities, where discussions and collaborations are fruitful and constructive, but at national level this very much depends on each ministry.
+Here the process for dialogue is perceived as very formal, requiring lengthy periods of preparation and socialisation but can be stalled very quickly.
+In addition, the period of government instability since 2017 has resulted in loss of legislative, administrative, policy and programmatic knowledge in government, which has repeatedly set back progress with policy implementation or progress on filling policy or legislative gaps.
+However, despite some critical views, it appears that CSOs are rather hesitant to voice out challenges in this regard that may either be self-made or external (government), while mostly focusing on the "good" than the critical issues.